 Herb Seasoned Beef Rib Roast

 This stylish holiday roast is remarkably easy to prepare.
-The accompanying Individual Yorkshire Puddings bake while the roast waits to be carved.
 A savory mushroom-shallot sauce provides the finishing touch.

 - 2 tablespoons chopped fresh thyme leaves or 2 teaspoons dried thyme leaves

 - 6-8 pounds well-trimmed beef rib roast (2-4 ribs), small end

 - 2 medium onions, sliced

 - 1 can (14 1/2 ounces) beef broth, divided

 Preheat oven to 350°F. Chop thyme leaves with Food Chopper.
 Combine thyme, garlic, black pepper and salt.
 Press evenly over surface of beef roast.